-- Changes in Benefit Terms There were no changes in benefit terms. - Changes of Assumptions The discount rate changed from 2.45 percent to 1.92 percent from the previous valuation.
+- Changes in Benefit Terms There were no changes in benefit terms. - Changes of Assumptions The discount rate changed from 3.86 percent to 3.97 percent and the inflation rate changed from 3.00 percent to 2.50 percent from the previous valuation.

-Schedule of Changes in the Net OPEB Liability and Related Ratios - MPP Program
+Schedule of the Proportionate Share of the Net OPEB Liability - MPP Program